The Sleeptracker® monitor system requires a 110v power outlet, Wi-Fi connected to the Internet and an iOS or Android phone or tablet.

 Currently, there is no option to share information with other users.
 We are working on adding this feature into a Sleeptracker® app update.

 The Sleeptracker® system is designed to help you determine how you sleep best.
-The AI Sleep Coach will give you tips created specifically to help you sleep better and improve your sleep score.
+The AI Sleep Coach will give you tips created specifically to help you sleep better and improve your sleep quality metric.

 Light and REM sleep are considered to be closer to wakefulness than deep sleep.
 Deep sleep is characterized by a lack of prominent eye movement, a lack of bodily movement and decreased cerebral blood flow, with associated changes in heart rate and respiration rate.
 The Sleeptracker® monitor technology differentiates between these sleep phases by monitoring movement, heart rate and respiration rate.